iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.1.4/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.ascent.phr 1 reviews"/>
 </p>

+> Cannot get on the app, click forgotten password, get emailed code, enter code, and it asks security question, answer question and get message too many failed attempts, account temporarily suspended, come back a month later, and get same message on first security question answer, so just how long is your idea of temporary?<br> :date: __2021-03-13 20:15:59__

+> does not work correctly. the screen for ordering prescriptions never loads, so i cant order anything through the app. ive had this problem on my s8, s10 and now s20. i spoke to customer service via email and they didnt help at all and the issue is still not resolved. avoid<br> :date: __2021-03-06 23:14:16__

 > So buggy.<br> :date: __2021-03-05 21:52:37__

 > Why anyone would download this is beyond me!!!
 I can do all the things this app claims to do, on the NHS Patient Access app.
 Without having my confidential information being viewed by who knows???
 No thanks<br> :date: __2021-02-27 18:54:27__